scotws/LiaraForth/docs/INTERNALS.md

 ## The Data Stack

-The Data Stack (DS) is located on the Direct Page (the 65816's version of the 6502's Zero Page), which is set to 00:0200 during Liara's startup.
+The Data Stack (DS) is located on the Direct Page (the 65816's version of the 6502's Zero Page), which is set to 00:0000 during Liara's startup.
 It grows "downwards" (towards 00:0000).
-The DS itself starts at 00:02F0, leaving the bytes inbetween as a "floodplain" in case of stack underflow.
+The DS itself starts at 00:01FF.
 Except for special cases, underflow is only checked for after a word has been executed.
 Liara does not check for overflow at all.

-Despite its name, the Data Stack Pointer (DSP) - the X register - points to the second_ element on the stack (Next On Stack, NOS), since the TOS is in the Y register.
+Despite its name, the Data Stack Pointer (DSP) - the X register - points to the _second_ element on the stack (Next On Stack, NOS), since the TOS is in the Y register.
 ```
                    LSB       MSB